 - Faster Application Response Times: Optimized MySQL databases can achieve up to a 40% reduction in application response times.

 You Might Also Like: PHP Performance Tips to Optimize Your Websites

-The database doesn’t use index if it has some function predefined in the column.
+The database doesn’t use an index if it has some function predefined in the column.

 SELECT * FROM TABLE1 WHERE UPPER(COL1)='ABC'Copy

 Because of the UPPER() function, the database doesn’t utilize the index on COL1.
-If there isn’t any way to avoid that function in SQL, you will have to create a new function-based index, or have to generate custom columns in database in order to improve performance.
+If there isn’t any way to avoid that function in SQL, you must create a new function-based index or generate custom columns in the database to improve performance.

 SELECT * FROM TABLE1 WHERE COL1 LIKE '%ABC'Copy

-In most cases, this wildcard usage brings major performance limitation.
+In most cases, this wildcard usage brings major performance limitations.

 Instead of using ‘SELECT *’, always specify columns in the SELECT clause to improve MySQL performance.
 Because unnecessary columns cause additional load on the database, slowing down its performance as well whole systematic process.

-The ORDER BY keyword sorts the result-set in predefined statement columns.
-Though the statement brings advantage for the database admins for getting the sorted data, but it also produces bit performance impact in the SQL execution.
-Because the query first needs to sort the data for producing final result-set, causing a bit complexed operation in the SQL execution.
+The ORDER BY keyword sorts the result set in predefined statement columns.
+Though the statement brings an advantage for the database admins for getting the sorted data, it also produces a bit of performance impact in the SQL execution.
+Because the query first needs to sort the data for producing the final result-set, causing a bit of complex operation in the SQL execution.